typescript-eslint/typescript-eslint/packages/eslint-plugin/docs/rules/no-loss-of-precision.md

 ## Rule Details

 This rule extends the base [`eslint/no-loss-of-precision`](https://eslint.org/docs/rules/no-loss-of-precision) rule.
-It adds support for numeric separators.
+It adds support for [numeric separators](https://github.com/tc39/proposal-numeric-separator).
+Note that this rule requires ESLint v7.

 ## How to use